MANIFEST

 • Received approvals increase the trust in the published software.

-• Eliminates the need for local antivirus software, avoiding associated performance lag.
+• Eliminates the need for local antivirus software, avoiding associated performance degradation.

-• Use of a specialized malware analyzer infrastructure allows for much deeper (AI-based) and more comprehensive analysis of application code.
+• Use of a specialized malware analyzer infrastructure allows for much deeper (AI-based) and more comprehensive and heuristic analysis of software binaries.

-The Antimalware Protection Protocol (AMPP) is a protocol and set of special functions that serve to minimize malicious activity within the RDN.
-Its main purpose is to independently check application releases for malware and publish reports to all users with a high degree of trust.
+The Antimalware Protection Protocol (AMPP) is a protocol and set of special functions that serve to minimize malicious activity that may be caused by software distributed through the RDN.
+Its main purpose is to independently check application releases by trusted agents for malware and publish reports to all users.

 • Exchange any CCP token for any other token.